anne-urai/lab_wiki/DataCollection.md

 ### Collecting in-person data
 - Get access to the Sylvius labs via SOLO (Maureen Meekel).
 This includes access to the room booking system.
-- Get access to the project J-drive (ask Anne)
+- Get access to the project J-drive (ask Anne) - see below for accessing with Cyberduck.
-- Get access to SONA for participant recruitment.
+- Make a [SONA](https://ul.sona-systems.com/all_exp.aspx?personal=1) account for participant recruitment.
+- Login to the [ethics application portal](https://researchsupport-fsw.universiteitleiden.nl/) to help edit (if applicable).
 - See [here](https://docs.google.com/document/d/1C6Kt_tYg0wLJQ1GE0N0mQVeitvk-i0vjs0vuYjYIJsQ/edit) for a guide to collecting behavioral data, written by Annika Frach and Camilla Enwereuzor.

 ### Storing and loading internal data